dining

 860-430-2826

 First & Last Tavern - Sharing a reputation for excellence with Avon’s First and Last Tavern — both its namesake and an 84-year-old icon in that west-of-the-river town, Glastonbury’s First and Last Tavern has become popular in its own right, despite being relatively new in these parts.
 So what’s on their menu?
-Well, according them, something for everyone.
+Well, according to them, something for everyone.
 And it’s true.
 For lighter fare, there are salads and starters, along with burgers, paninis, sandwiches, and grinders — but if something more substantial appeals, the Original Tavern Menu of Italian entrées won’t disappoint.
 After all, the company, as they put it, was founded on meatballs and sauce!.
 But then, neither will their Expanded Menu, featuring such classics as Scampi, Cioppino, and a Chicken Marengo that transform a boneless breast of chicken into an experience you do not want to miss.

 21 Rankin Rd., Glastonbury